oakeef/fluffy-octo-lamp/README.md

-# How to set up an X86 Windows 10 VM on an M1/M2 Mac
+# How to set up an X86 Windows 10 or 11 VM on an M1/M2/M3/M4 Mac

 ## ====== Prerequisites ======